 Nursery Primer: How to use antiques in your children's bedroom design (And why it's a good idea)

-So I purposely avoided buying all new furniture in favor of sourcing interesting antiques.
-I scored a perfectly distressed vintage Persian rug that will easily take more wear.
-Instead of a conventional changing table, I found a lovingly worn antique 19th Century painted cabinet.
-A vintage shelving unit holds children’s books.
-Next to the chair is an antique French milking stool.
-And I came across a delightful kid size bergère chair with teddy bear upholstery — it is too cute!
+I purposely avoided buying all new “baby” labeled furniture, in favor of interesting antiques.
+For the floor, I purchased a distressed vintage Persian rug that will easily take more wear.
+Instead of a conventional changing table, I sourced a lovingly worn antique 19th Century painted cabinet, on top of which I placed a changing pad.
+A vintage shelf holds children’s books.
+Next to the armchair is an Mid Century French milking stool.
+And I came across a delightful kid-size bergère with teddy bear upholstery that was too cute to pass up.

-Whoever said that every piece of nursery furniture needs to be all-new and conventionally made for children was pushing a marketing ploy.
+Whoever said that every piece of nursery furniture needs to be conventionally made for kids was pushing a marketing ploy.
 Antiques are more fun!
 For one, they have loads more character than garish plastics or fiberboard.
-Plus, antiques are a sustainable alternative to our society’s throwaway consumerism.
+And they’re a sustainable alternative to our society’s throwaway consumerism.

-Does using antiques in your nursery mean recreating a fussy historical period room?
-Of course not.
-To do it naturally, all it takes is introducing one or two vintage or antique accents to give timeless character to your children’s bedroom or playroom.
-You’ll be rewarded with a unique design, and your kids will learn to appreciate living with items passed down between generations.
+So, how do you use antiques in a nursery and make it liveable?
+Introducing one or two vintage accents to give character to your children’s bedroom or playroom.
+You’ll be rewarded with a unique design, and your kids will learn to appreciate living with better things from an early age.

-Interested?
-Here are some ideas for using antiques in your nursery or children’s room:
+Intrigued?
+Here are ideas for using antiques in your nursery or children’s room:

 Hang antique prints for the nursery’s wall art